 I don't know if I actually was able to take a computer class with Mr. Dick or not.
-I remember spending a lot of time in that room, but as a nerdy kid with a crappy family and not much of a social life, it's only natural that I would have migrated here during my free time before school, after school, during lunch hour, or whenever I decided to skip class (which was often) or whenever I wasn't leading a meeting of the Millard Fillmore Fan Club.10 I remember that this room had a lot of Trash-80s in it, with their dark silver metallic cases and black highlights, but it also had five or six CP/M machines in it, with their off-white cases and their neon green displays.
+I remember spending a lot of time in that room, but as a nerdy kid with a crap family and not much of a social life, it's only natural that I would have migrated here during my free time before school, after school, during lunch hour, or whenever I decided to skip class (which was often) or whenever I wasn't leading a meeting of the Millard Fillmore Fan Club.10 I remember that this room had a lot of Trash-80s in it, with their dark silver metallic cases and black highlights, but it also had five or six CP/M machines in it, with their off-white cases and their neon green displays.
 (Does anybody remember CP/M?
 Does anybody remember laughter?11

 Anyway, if I did take a computer class with Mr. Dick, it was a very pale experience compared to my seventh grade experience,12 because I don't remember it at all.
 No doubt there was a curriculum13 for the class, complete with quizzes, assignments, tests, and long lists of vocabulary to memorize.
-It would have been completely dreadful and I would have hated it, and would have naturally forced all remnants of it from my memory, so that I would have room for terrible memories of terrible jobs.
+It would have been completely dreadful and I would have hated it, and would have naturally forced all remnants of it from my memory, so that I would have room for lots of terrible memories from lots of terrible jobs.

 Here's the flip side though.
-Let's assume I didn't have a computer class with Mr. Dick.
-In that case, what I have are very fond memories of a room
+Let's assume I didn't have a computer class